Earthlandto/count4me/README.md

 ###How?

-[Here](https:earthlandto.github.io/count4me) you can find this project repository and you can do wahtever you want. :wink:.
+[Here](https:earthlandto.github.io/count4me) you can find this project repository and you can do whatever you want. :wink:.

 **[Tip:]** Change the variable ``target_date`` in ``js/file`` file.